 The Nebensaison series takes us on a journey to Mallorca and Portugal through landscapes and moments captured in pastel tints and citrus colors.
 The photographic project, carried out for over a year during the time of pandemic used exclusively expired photo film to enhance the spectrum of time visually.
 It documents tourist sites deprived of their visitors during the successive lockdowns in Europe.

-A documentary project that notably presents photographs of Arrifana, a former fishermen's beach in the south of Portugal, has become a top destination for surfing.
+A documentary project that notably presents photographs of Arrifana, a former fishermen's beach in the south of Portugal, which has become a top destination for surfing.

 Booking Inquiry